solana-labs/solana/book/src/runtime.md

 * Runtime guarantees that a program's code is the only code that can modify Account userdata that the Account is assigned to.

-* Runtime guarantees that the program can only spend tokens that are in accounts that are assigned to it.
+* Runtime guarantees that the program can only spend lamports that are in accounts that are assigned to it.

 * Runtime guarantees the balances belonging to accounts are balanced before